d1ddle/TextBookTools/README.md

 Pearson Active Learn could use an encryption method using a private key to randomise the filenames used so that they can't be traced systematically using page numbers.

-For example, page 1 would be called `7b7b6b233577104f28de1628f2289f79.jpg` which is MD2 hashed from page01, page 2 called `17f02b6ffb6d1c012afbf20444d5c5c5.jpg` which is MD2 hashed from page02, etc etc, using multiple different hashing types.
-I won't go into furthur detail just in case, Pearson actually does want to fix this.
+For example, page 1 would be called `7b7b6b233577104f28de1628f2289f79.jpg` which is MD2 hashed from page01, page 2 called `17f02b6ffb6d1c012afbf20444d5c5c5.jpg` which is MD2 hashed from page02, etc etc, using multiple different hashing types like MD5 and SHA256.

 ---